Peter

 I don’t believe in all this paranormal crud, Peter reminded himself.
 Why am I getting freaked out here?

 Rob nodded.
-“The guru – Yeshe was his name – said he could cast the asuras, the dark spirits, out of people and exorcise them.”
+“The guru – Yeshe was his name – said he could cast out the dark spirits, the asuras.”

 “And you,” Peter paused, “believed him?”